 Veteran homelessness is a national disgrace.
 Nowhere is the problem worse than here in Los Angeles – the homeless capital of the United States.
-Over 8,000 veterans are homeless in LA every night.
-More than 20,000 veterans are homeless in LA over the course of a year.
+Thousands of veterans are homeless in LA every night.

 Serving Those Who Served